Werner Schrader: 20 July Bomb Plot

 Werner Schrader was involved in the procurement and handling of explosives for the 20 July conspiracy.
 In June 1944, Oberst Wessel von Freytag-Loringhoven became Chief of Abwehr II.
 By the end of June 1944, Werner von Schrader had provided him with explosives and with fuses; these were passed on to Claus von Stauffenberg.
 At the same time due to his placement in the military secret service, he was in charge of investigations into finds of similar explosives.
 He had managed to sabotage these investigations.
 In early July 1944, Schrader met with Canaris and briefed him on what he knew of Claus von Stauffenberg's intended plot.
 After the assassination attempt on 20 July 1944 had failed, Schrader ended his life on 28 July 1944.
 He left a note saying “I will not go to prison; I will not let them torture me...”.

 The Zossen-based copy of Canaris' diary was discovered on 4 April 1945 by the pro-Hitler General Walther Buhle and other important resistance documents were also discovered by the Gestapo after Schrader's suicide.
+As one of those responsible for the physical security of the Zossen archive following Dohnanyi's arrest in April 1943, Schrader's death left the archive without its custodian and contributed to the circumstances that allowed the Gestapo to locate and open the Zossen safe on 22 September 1944.
 As a result, the Canaris group was executed on 9 April 1945 at Flossenburg and Sachsenhausen concentration camps.
 Schrader's wife Cornelia and his son Werner Wolf were arrested.